peteroltmann/masters-degree-project/README.md

 # Tracking Objects with Particle Filters and Active Contours

 This software was developed during my master's degree.
-It is capable of tracking the contours of deforming object in changing environments even if partial occlusions ocurr.
+It is capable of tracking the contours of deforming objects in changing environments even if partial occlusions ocurr.

 ## Requirements